Hawaii

 - Mochi: Two Ladies Kitchen

-Our next destination was the western shore of Kohala, which has some of the best white sand beaches on the island.
-We generally like to avoid crowds, so we picked a beach that takes a bit of work to get to.
-From the highway, we drove our SUV 1.5 miles (2.4 km) on a rough rocky road through lava fields to reach a trailhead, and then hiked 25 minutes across more lava and through sand dunes.
-Arriving at last at the ocean, we were rewarded with pristine turquoise waves rolling onto a long white sand beach, surrounded by dunes laced with green vines.
-What a gorgeous spot!
-We had the place almost to ourselves, and we stayed longer than anyone, until just past sunset — then hustled back to our car so we could make it out of the lava fields before the gate to the park closed!
+Our next destination was the western shore of Kohala, which has some of the best white sand beaches on the entire island according to multiple sources.
+We generally like to avoid crowds whenever possible — they tend to ruin the experience — so we deliberately picked a beach that takes a bit of work to get to.
+From the highway, we drove our trusty SUV 1.5 miles (2.4 km) on a rough, rocky road through otherworldly lava fields to reach a trailhead, and then hiked an additional 25 minutes across more lava and through shifting sand dunes.
+It was hot, and absolutely worth it.

 - Lunch: Roots Alchemy